 Lydia Mansel‘s expertise lies in audience development, story-telling, and creating a consistent message across platforms.
 Currently heading up Garden & Gun magazine‘s social media efforts, she resides in Charleston after spending the first four years of her career in New York City.
 Her Virginia roots, background in online publishing—taking on both full-time and freelance roles at Elite Daily, Vogue, and Travel & Leisure—and experience copy-writing and crafting social and digital stories at Reese Witherspoon’s Draper James created the perfect storm to bring her to Garden & Gun.CLOSE BIO

-Steele Marcoux is the Style Director of Country Living magazine.
+Steele Marcoux is the Editor-in-Chief of Veranda magazine.

 Elizabeth Mayhew is currently the Brand Editor for Reese Witherspoon’s Southern-inspired brand, Draper James, a contributing editor at NBC’s Today Show and a monthly columnist for The Washington Post.
 She also is the author of FLIP! for Decorating (Ballantine).
 She has worked for a number of publications including REAL SIMPLE, House Beautiful, Southern Living, and Woman’s Day.
 A native of Louisville, Kentucky and a graduate of Georgetown University, she now lives in New York City with her husband and two teenage kids.